sverweij/dependency-cruiser/doc/output-format.md

 The output format contains two sections:

-- `dependencies` - an array of all sources dependency-cruiser visited, each with the sources they directly depend upon
+- `modules` - an array of all sources dependency-cruiser visited, each with the sources they directly depend upon
-- `summary` - a summary with meta information like how many sources got visited, how many violations it found and an array of the actual violations
+- `summary` - a summary with meta information like how many sources got visited, how many violations it found, array of the actual violations and the rule set used in the cruise.

 A [json schema](../src/extract/results-schema.json) describes the output format attributes in painstaking detail.
 The schema is accurate and actual - each build